Find Affordable College Courses

 Geographic Diversity

-Computer & Information Sciences appeals to people across the globe.
+Students from other countries are interested in Computer & Information Sciences, too.
 About 9.6% of those with this major are international students.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to computer & information sciences have obtained the following education levels.